 Defaults are one of the main reasons people find difficulty in getting a mortgage.

-It can seem that there are few options available if you have a default – many high-street banks require a clean credit file before they can approve a mortgage.
-But luckily there are loads of alternative mortgage lenders out there that do accept borrowers with defaults.Find your buddy
+Getting a mortgage or remortgaging can be a stressful experience – even more so if you have defaults or another adverse credit type on your profile.
+Many high-street banks require a clean credit file before they can approve a mortgage, but luckily there are lots of alternative mortgage lenders out there that do accept borrowers with defaults, so all hope is not lost.

 What is a default?

 A default is what happens when you’ve missed a number of payments to your creditor (lender, mobile phone network provider, utility company etc.).
 It also happens when you don’t pay the full amount owed to the creditor.
 Defaults are archived for six years on your credit file, whether or not you’ve paid them off.